-- interstate signing plans to the Contractor at this meeting to use as a guide in preparation of the as built signing plans. - 2.3.3 Ensure that signs are designed using SignCAD software and Clearview Fonts. - 2.3.4 Walkways should be included in the design of all new overhead structures as noted in the Standard Specifications.
-Sign lighting systems will not be required on the new overhead structures. - 2.3.5 Guard rail should be included for all overhead uprights located within the clear zone on either side of the travel way.
+- 2.3.56 Guardrail should be included for all overhead uprights located within the clear zone on either side of the travel way.
 For guardrail installations that protect sign uprights, typically the face of the guardrail is located approximately 1 foot behind the edge of shoulder.
-The center of the upright should be located approximately 9 feet behind the face of guardrail. - 2.3.6 The CONTRACTOR will be responsible for obtaining soil borings to be used for foundation designs for all new overhead sign structures. - 2.3.7 The CONTRACTOR is advised that Logo signs may have to be relocated and I-beam supports replaced if exit ramps are significantly lengthened.
+The center of the upright should be located approximately 9 feet behind the face of guardrail. - 2.3.67 The CONTRACTOR will be responsible for obtaining soil borings to be used for foundation designs for all new overhead sign structures. - 2.3.78 The CONTRACTOR is advised that Logo signs may have to be relocated and I-beam supports replaced if exit ramps are significantly lengthened.
 Likewise, if entrance ramps are significantly lengthened, Speed Limit and Post Interchange Mileage signs that are noted as "Replace Sign Refurbish Posts" will have to be relocated and I-beam supports replaced.
 Correct location for Speed Limit signs is 1500 feet beyond the end of the entrance taper.
-Correct location for Post Interchange Mileage Signs is 2500 beyond the end of the entrance taper. - 2.3.8 The CONTRACTOR is advised that all signs have a unique barcode sticker attached to the back of each sign and each sign assembly has a unique barcode sticker attached to one post of the assembly.
+Correct location for Post Interchange Mileage Signs is 2500 beyond the end of the entrance taper. - 2.3.89 The CONTRACTOR is advised that all signs have a unique barcode sticker attached to the back of each sign and each sign assembly has a unique barcode sticker attached to one post of the assembly.
 The CONTRACTOR will be required to record the barcode number for each sign and the associated assembly that is removed, replaced or relocated.
 These numbers and the date that the sign and assembly were removed, replaced or relocated shall be recorded on a form and the form shall be and turned into the Resident Construction Engineer.